jjvanzon/Circular-Language-Spec-Plans/1. Current/2019-08 Encircle Language Spec Revamp/2019-08 Encircle Language Spec Revamp Notes.md

     - [x] I think I would remove most of them, and only keep a couple.
     - [x] Oh, I am done.

-### 2020-04-01 Done Encircle Language Spec Planning Docs
+#### 2020-04-01 Done Encircle Language Spec Planning Docs

 - [x] Empty project folders:
     - [x] I could evaluate whether those empty planning docs folders are needed.
     - [x] To me it seems odd now, that 'Errors' is put out of scope.
     - [x] I think I want to move the topics 'Errors' and 'Concept Construct' from the Out-of-Scope document to the Encircle Language Spec Planning docs.
-    - [x] The 'Out-of-Scope' document os currently not just postponed items of the Encircle Language Spec, but more than that: not even considered part of the Encircle Language Spec proect at all anymore.
+    - [x] The 'Out-of-Scope' document os currently not just postponed items of the Encircle Language Spec, but more than that: not even considered part of the Encircle Language Spec project at all anymore.
     - [x] It is still not a hard rule to be set.
 But putting Errors and Concepts out of view, makes it sort of not the same project for the sake of Concepts and putting my head into the sand when it is about Errors.
 If I have ideas about these things, they do belong in the project I think.
 I have a hard time thinking them away.
 - [x] Formatting:
     - [x] Phase-by-phase.